Introduction to Employee motivation in the workplace:

 - Reward a challenge:

 The absolute cream of top performers thrives not just on money or recognition but also on constant challenges.
 For this rare employee, his employee motivation and performance hits the roof when he’s tasked to push himself beyond his comfort zone.
 These are your dearest employees, so ensure you have a steady stream of worthwhile challenges to keep them eager and hungry for more.

 A couple of words of caution here: the best way to determine the *right* type of award for a team member is to simply ask.
 Ask them how they like to be rewarded.
 (You can do this over a casual chat when professional boundaries are down.)
 Don’t take their responses for granted!

 We know of a manager who was flummoxed when his employee quit right after receiving a star-performer award on a public platform!
 The employee’s grouse was that he absolutely hated public attention of any sort.
 When acknowledged in public, he felt that his manager had “disturbed him and put him on the spot”.

-We did say those employee motivation activities are a tricky thing (and sometimes way above our normal logic)!
+We did say those employee motivation activities are tricky (and sometimes way above our normal logic)!

 Find out what truly matters.